FraterCCCLXIII/nondualize/public/transcripts/README.md

 - **text**: The caption text to display

 ## Adding New Captions
-1. Create a new JSON file following the naming convention: `track-{trackNumber}-captions.json`
+1. Create a new caption file following the naming convention: `track-{trackNumber}-captions.json` (JSON format) or `track-{trackNumber}-captions.srt` (SRT format)
 2. Use precise timing that matches the audio content
 3. Keep caption text concise and readable
 4. Ensure smooth transitions between captions
+5. The system will automatically try JSON format first, then SRT format if JSON is not found

 ## Features
 - **Burn-in effect**: Captions fade in/out smoothly